saeth40/Garbage-Sorting-Robot-Using-Object-Detection/README.md

 ***Advisor:*** Associate Professor Gridsada Phanomchoeng

-***Objective:*** Improve the waste management in Thailand by creating a users-friendly robot that can automatically classify various types of garbage with high accuracy and work fast.
+***Objective:*** Improve the waste management in Thailand by creating a user-friendly robot that can automatically classify various types of garbage with high accuracy and work fast.

 ### A short demo VDO: [Click here](https://www.youtube.com/watch?v=DpFVvP5Zfqo).